BatteriesApril 2, 20267 min read

 • 5-year warranty

-Start with the EcoFlow DELTA Pro Ultra — no installation needed
+Start with the EcoFlow DELTA Pro Ultra, with no installation needed

 6 kWh expandable to 90 kWh.
 Portable.
 Plug-and-play backup power.
 30% tax credit eligible.